MahsanNourani/dos-fall2021-project4-part2/README.md

 ### What is working?

 We implemented all the required pieces in the project description.
-Our program works concurrently based on actor models in Akka.NET.
+All functionalities form part Our program works concurrently based on actor models in Akka.NET.
 We support three actors that are designed to achieve different tasks.
 Here, we briefly describe each actor and include some design choices.
 Please refer to the project report for the full list of functionalities for the actors.

 ### Engine Actor